Texas DPS suspends partnership with Austin Police Department as Title 42 ends

-AUSTIN, Texas — Austin Police Chief Joseph Chacon said Texas DPS is for now suspending its partnership with the Austin Police Department so troopers can report to Texas border cities with the expiration of Title 42.
+AUSTIN, Texas — Austin Police Chief Joseph Chacon said the Texas Department of Public Safety (DPS) is, for now, suspending its partnership with the Austin Police Department so troopers can report to Texas border cities amid the expiration of Title 42.

-Saturday is the last day of the partnership, and Chacon said it is unclear when the controversial partnership will begin again.
+Saturday was the last day of the controversial partnership, and Chacon said it is unclear when it will begin again.

 “I’d like to take this moment to thank DPS for the work they have done to assist in keeping our community safe,” Chacon said on Saturday.
 “Over the last several weeks, they have assisted in lowering the number of calls related to violent crime, removed stolen guns and vehicles from the streets and recovered large quantities of illegal narcotics, as well as helping to increase traffic safety in our city.”